 Malnutrition is very common during this period for many obvious reasons.
-The treatment and it’s other complications probably led to the loss of appetite or has affected the usual way of digestion, absorption, or metabolism.
+The treatment and its other complications probably led to the loss of appetite or have affected the usual way of digestion, absorption, or metabolism.
 However, it’s time to heal and nourish.
 You need nutrition to –

 - block further growth of new cancer cells